-The world is becoming more African
+The World Is Becoming More African

 Elsewhere, the answer was industrialization.
 In the 1970s and 1980s, when China, South Korea and Japan were the engines of population growth, their factories were filled with young people producing clothes, cars and TVs.
 It made them rich and lifted hundreds of millions out of poverty.

 Africa is poorly positioned to repeat that feat.
-Most of the continent has failed to industrialize.
+Other than South Africa and a handful of countries in North Africa, most of the continent has failed to industrialize.
 In fact, it is losing ground: Africa’s share of global manufacturing is smaller today than it was in 1980.

 Infrastructure is an obstacle.
 Some 600 million Africans, or 4 in 10, lack electricity.
+An average U.S. refrigerator consumes more power in a year than a typical person in Africa.
 Major roads and railways often lead to the coasts, a legacy of extractive colonialism, which inhibits trade between countries.

 And the baby boom endures, smothering economic growth.